overbrowsing/overbrowsing.github.io/README.md

 and development practices and their implications for our environment and society.

-The term overbrowsing encapsulates our mission: a vigilant acknowledgment of the excesses and and superfluous elements often overlooked within the digital landscape.
+The term [overbrowsing](https://en.wikipedia.org/wiki/Browsing_(herbivory)#:~:text=Overbrowsing%20occurs%20when%20overpopulated%20or%20densely-concentrated%20herbivores%20exert%20extreme%20pressure%20on%20plants,%20reducing%20the%20carrying%20capacity%20and%20altering%20the%20ecological%20functions%20of%20their%20habitat.) encapsulates our mission: a vigilant acknowledgment of the excesses and and superfluous elements often overlooked within the digital landscape.
 Our purpose is to raise consciousness, disseminate knowledge concerning the imperative need to curtail this surplus, and kindle palpable, tangible change.